NotePlan/plugins/jgclark.WindowSets/README.md

 ### Specifiying Plugin Windows
 It will do its best to identify the plugin command used to create the window, however this is based on a lookup list, and so may not include everything.
 It will tell you if you need to manually update the Window Set definition: just search for the `?` which tell you where the command name needs adding.

-## Other Configuration
-Click the gear button on the **Window Sets** line in the Plugin Preferences panel, and fill in the settings accordingly:
-- Folder where Window Set definitions are stored: defaults to `@Window Sets`.

 ## Running from x-callback
 The **/open window set** command can be triggered by opening a a special x-callback URL.
 The first argument is the name of the window set to open (with spaces replaced by `%20`.)`